winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 108\.
 “The King asked him why, and the driver answered, ‘We happened upon a sick man on the road, and he wasn’t happy about it.’
 {:#p108}

 109\.
-“His father, the King, thought, ‘The fortune-tellers foretold that the prince would leave home, and now he isn’t happy.
+“His father, the King, thought to himself, ‘The fortune-tellers foretold that the prince would leave home, and now he isn’t happy.
 Is there nothing I can do?
 I’ll devise a way to improve his entertainment.
 He’ll be delighted, which will prevent him from leaving home!’
 The King then decorated the palace’s guest quarters and selected maidens to entertain the prince.”
 {:#p109}

 110\.
 The Buddha then spoke in verse: